mcdemarco/the-new-kitchen-cookbook/pasta/alfredo.md

 Most recipes of this sort (including the source recipe) use one cup parmesan, or half parmesan and half romano.
 Some use even more cheese.

 Add the typical Italian seasonings.

+Cook 2--3 diced zucchini separately and add for variety.

 Add a 14 oz. can of salmon (or a couple of fillets, cooked and chopped, or even some smoked salmon) and/or 2 c. peas, if you like that sort of thing.